How Big Will Calif.'s Tourism Windfall Be in Post-Prop. 8 World?

 Equality, fidelity, and love: all things emboldened by the Supreme Court allowing same-sex marriage to return to California.
 But don't forget another important factor: money.

 Over the next three years, 37,000 same-sex couples are expected to wed in California and could generate $492 million in revenue for the state's businesses, the Los Angeles Times reports.
 Cake bakers, hotel operators, and taxi drivers could see a boost, especially since California is already a popular travel destination and will be even more so now.
 Another thing to remember is that for same-sex couples, the only other Western state with marriage equality is Washington.
 So, if you live in Nevada, Texas, or even Illinois, California could look like a good place to wed, for two reasons.
 One: Iowa, a mid-western state that legalized gay marriage in 2009, is not viewed as a natural travel destination.
-Two: the death of the Defense of Marriage Act should encourage gay people who live in states without marriage equality to wed in states that do.
+Two: the death of the Defense of Marriage Act and Proposition 8 should encourage gay people who live in states without marriage equality to wed in states that do.

 The Times spoke to Joe Wolley and Jim Schmidt, a Nashville couple that tentatively planned to marry in San Francisco but were ready to pull the plug if Prop.
 8 was upheld.
 Now, they'll certainly bring their 40 guests to the City by the Bay.